Leamington Spa: Local government

+National representation

 Leamington is part of the parliamentary constituency of Warwick and Leamington.
 From the 1997 general election until the 2010 general election the constituency was represented in parliament by James Plaskitt of the Labour Party; until then this had been a Conservative safe seat, counting former British prime minister Anthony Eden among its Members of Parliament (MPs).
 The seat became highly marginal at the 2005 general election, where James Plaskitt won with a majority of just 266 votes.
 In the 2010 general election the seat returned to the Conservative Party, with Chris White winning the seat by 3,513 votes.
-White remained the MP until the 2017 general election, when the seat was won by Matt Western of the Labour Party, which he retained at the 2019 general election with his majority reduced from 1,206 to 789.
+White remained the MP until the 2017 general election, when the seat was won by Matt Western of the Labour Party with a narrow majority, he retained his seat at the 2019 general election with his majority reduced from 1,206 to 789, and again at the 2024 election with a greatly increased majority of 12,412.

 Notable buildings

 Buildings in the town include a variety of Georgian and early Victorian architecture, and listed buildings such as the Grade II listed Lansdowne Crescent in neo-classical style, designed by William Thomas between 1835 and 1838.

 Amongst the Anglican churches in Leamington is the Gothic parish church All Saints' Church, and St John the Baptist's Church.

 St Mark's Church on Rugby Road was designed by George Gilbert Scott Jr. in 1879.
 It is a Gothic revival design, in red brick with stone dressings.
 It was endowed by the Carus-Wilson family, in memory of Frances Carus-Wilson (d.1872), wife of Sir Trevor Wheler.

 There is a Roman Catholic church, St Peter's Church, two United Reformed churches (one being in Lillington), a small mosque and a Hindu temple.
 In 2009, the Sikh community built the Gurdwara Sahib Leamington and Warwick in Warwick which also serves Leamington.
 There are also Christadelphian and Jehovah's Witnesses meeting halls in the town.

 Eden Court in Lillington is a residential tower block and one of several tall landmarks.
 In December 2010, the Warwickshire Justice Centre was completed in Newbold Terrace.
 As well as a police station, the complex houses a magistrates' court, and the Crown Court, County Court, and other agencies such as the Probation Service and Victim Support.
 It was officially opened by Queen Elizabeth II on 4 March 2011.

 An oak tree just to the northeast of the town centre is marked by a plaque stating that it commemorates the Midland Oak, a tree that grew near the spot and was reputed to be at the centre of England.